 Are Cockapoos Healthy?

 All dogs that come from a larger gene pool are less susceptible to genetic health problems, and cockapoos are no exception.
-Any cross-bred dog will be less likely to inherit genetic diseases than a purebred dog.
-However, since Cockapoos come from crossing two purebred dogs, they do have some propensity for developing the most common ailments of each of the parent breeds.
+Any mixed breed dog will be less likely to inherit genetic diseases than a purebred dog breed.
+However, since the Cockapoo breed comes from crossing two purebred dogs (the cocker spaniel and poodle), they do have some propensity for developing the most common ailments of each of the parent breeds.

-On the Cocker Spaniel genetic side, your Cockapoo might be prone to:
+On the Cocker Spaniel side, some of the most common cockapoo health problems your dog might be prone to the following health problems: